View Related Sites

 BMAT scores are used differently by universities; some will place more importance on your results than others.
 Check with your university directly for more information.

 If you believe that there has been an error in the processing or reporting of your results, you can ask your centre to submit a Results Enquiry on your behalf.
-This must be submitted within five working days from the release of your results (i.e. the deadline for BMAT – November 2021 is 3 December).
+For BMAT – March 2023 the deadline for submitting a results enquiry is 1 April 2023.

 If a candidate thinks a Malpractice case or a Results Enquiry outcome was incorrectly handled, they can submit an Appeal.